matteosaponati/matteosaponati.github.io/_pages/research-synthetic-pretrain-very-small-models.md

   <br><br>
   To this goal, this project asks a first practical question: can synthetic pretraining data make very small language models better at reasoning?
   <br><br>
-  We pretrain dense 0.8B Qwen-style models on a math corpus, then compare the original data against three synthetic augmentations.
+  I pretrain dense 0.8B Qwen-style models on a math corpus, then compare the original data against three synthetic augmentations.
 The answer is yes: synthetic pretraining improves few-shot reasoning on GSM8K and MATH500, strengthens in-context learning, and reaches the original model's final performance with substantially fewer training tokens.

   <div class="paper-link">
     <a href="https://tufalabs.ai/research/enhancing-reasoning-small-language-models/" target="_blank">Research post (Tufa Labs)</a>